Jump to the content

 Terre des Hommes also supports children and families in the West Bank, East Jerusalem, Lebanon, Syria, Iraq, and Jordan.
 The war in Gaza is not an isolated event, but is closely interwoven with regional developments and historical circumstances.
 We continue to monitor the situation on the ground and are in close contact with medico international and our partner organizations.

-Yes, Terre des Hommes projects are also affected by fighting.
-For example, Israeli airstrikes completely destroyed two tent halls belonging to the Palestinian organization Mayasem Association in Al-Qarara in the southern Gaza Strip.
-The tent halls housed a soup kitchen and a school – facilities financed with support from Terre des Hommes .
+Yes, Terre des Hommes projects were also affected by fighting.
+Israeli airstrikes completely destroyed two tent halls belonging to the Palestinian organization Mayasem Association in Al-Qarara, in the southern Gaza Strip.
+The tent halls housed a soup kitchen and a school – facilities funded with support from Terre des Hommes .

 Terre des Hommes strongly condemns the attacks on our partner organization and the destruction of humanitarian infrastructure.
+Despite a ceasefire, it cannot be ruled out that fighting will continue.
 Our solidarity goes out to the staff in our projects who risk their lives every day to help people.

 Our demands